okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 In today's post, I am going to attempt to _gently ease you_ into some core functional programming concepts by implementing two common utility functions: **pipe** and **compose**.

-This post has no requirements other than an understanding of JavaScript and basic arithmetic, however it is recommend that you understand how `reduce` works.
+This post has no requirements other than an understanding of JavaScript and basic arithmetic.
+However, it is recommended that you understand how `reduce` works.

 ## To monad or not to monad